champstank/MNIST_DeepNet/README.md

               optimizer=keras.optimizers.Adadelta(),
               metrics=['accuracy'])
 ```
-Next we fit the model on the data and load it into a **history** variable for easy plotting of performace to visualize model learning.
+Next we fit the model on the data and load it into a **history** variable to call later for easy plotting of performace to visualize how the model did learning.
 ```python
 history = model.fit(x_train, y_train,
           batch_size=batch_size,